-Working out may work wonders for your body and mind, but it wreaks havoc on your hair.
+Working out may do wonders for your body and mind, but it wreaks havoc on your hair.
 As much as you may try to leave the gym or get back from your evening run looking like you’ve barely lifted a finger — flaunting that healthy glow and a spring in your step — the likelihood is that you’re probably bright red and sweaty with wet, limp locks stuck to your head.
 Not a good look.

-Savoir Flair turned to the hair and beauty experts from Hairtrade and asked for their top tips on how to work out without worrying about the state of your hair.
+Savoir Flair turned to the hair and beauty experts from Hairtrade for their top tips on how to work out without worrying about the state of your hair.
 “Worrying about greasy hair or causing damage to your locks shouldn’t be the reason people avoid exercise,” beauty guru Joanne Dodds tells us.
-“Making time to go to the gym can be really difficult and adding in the extra pressure of having to sort out your hair afterwards can make it worse.
+“Making time to go to the gym can be really difficult and adding the extra pressure of having to sort out your hair afterwards can make it worse.
 That’s why our tips give a variety of ideas to look after your hair before, during, and after your workout so you can exercise without the stress.”

 If you’re about to embark on a swimming session, make sure you use leave-in conditioner before you take a dip.
 This prevents hair from soaking up the chlorine.
-Preferably use a swimming cap as well to protect your locks.
+Ideally, use a swimming cap as well to protect your locks.

 The Double-Looped Topknot

 If you’re styling your hair for the gym, try not to weigh it down by using too many products.
-Products will mix with any sweat on your scalp and will weigh hair down, making it look greasier.
+Products will mix with any sweat on your scalp and weigh hair down, making it look greasier.

-If you really want to avoid sweaty hair, then wearing a headband is the best method of prevention, as it soaks up all moisture before it reaches your hairline.
+If you really want to avoid sweaty hair, then wearing a headband is the best method of prevention as it soaks up all moisture before it reaches your hairline.
 Be sure to wear a headband if you have a high-cardio workout ahead.

-If you want to remove sweat from your hair quickly but don’t have time to wash it, try blow-drying it on the cold setting to dry out the sweat quickly.
+If you want to remove sweat from your hair quickly, but don’t have time to wash it, try blowdrying it on the cold setting to dry out the sweat quickly.
 Plus, the cold air is great for preventing static and frizz.

-If you have a fringe or bangs around your face, then braiding your hair to create a headband effect is a great way of keeping your hair in place without damaging it with numerous grips.
+If you have a fringe or bangs around your face, braiding your hair to create a headband effect is a great way of keeping your hair in place without damaging it with numerous grips.

 Spray some dry shampoo onto your roots before your workout as a way of soaking up any sweat that may arise.
-It’s also a great way to give hair a volume boost and to prevent it from looking too flat.
+It’s also a great way to give hair a volume boost and prevent it from looking too flat.

 A perfect style, French braids keep your hair in place during your workout, and they create a great wavy style for when you leave the gym.